Things Aren't Simple Any More: Development and writing

 In an interview for the documentary Comedy Connections, Renwick says that killing off the protagonist "seemed to be the most natural and logical and appropriate end for the character in a show where we had tried to reflect the truthfulness of real life."
 Victor's demise had been announced in the press in the summer preceding the broadcast.

 Renwick decided to use the flashback structure for several reasons.
 He felt that the episode should be about "life After Victor, which I think will be more interesting and not the route people are expecting you to take."
 He realised that most viewers would have been aware of Victor's death because of the press coverage; there would be little point in having the death be the climax of the episode because everyone already knew the outcome.
 However, the focus would be upon Victor's death rather than the details of the accident.
 Renwick's decision to kill Victor in a road accident was fuelled by the writer's concerns about reckless driving.
 Also, the suddenness of an accident, as opposed to death by illness, would not negate the comic tone of the rest of the episode.
 The twist that the person responsible for Victor's death is Margaret's new best friend was designed to add some complexity to the show.

 Actress Hannah Gordon, who played the culprit of Victor's demise, admired the tone of the script.
 Her character was returning from visiting her terminally ill husband in hospital, which distracted her concentration from the road, "but her guilt and conscience is something from which she can't escape."

+Scholar Brett Mills observes that it is "strongly implied" that Margaret enacted her vow, expressed earlier in the episode, to "kill whoever murdered her husband".
 Commenting upon the ambiguity of whether or not Margaret kills Glynis by overdosing her orange juice with tablets, Renwick believes it to be more stimulating to allow audiences to reach their own conclusions.